How Does Leverage Trading Affect Profit?

 For this explanation, we are going to assume that your trade is profitable.

-If you take a profitable trade that makes 2% and add leverage to it, you will increase your profitability based on the leverage ratio you choose.
+If you take a profitable trade that makes 2% and add borrowed capital to it, you will increase your profitability based on the ratio you choose.

 For example, let’s imagine that your current account balance is $8000 and you are trading Tesla stock.